Broccoli Cheese Casserole Recipe

 Be sure to see the recipe card below for the full listing of ingredients, instructions, notes, and estimated nutritional information.

-• Cheddar Cheese – Tops the casserole as it bakes.
+- Cheddar Cheese: Tops the casserole as it bakes.

 How to Make Broccoli Cheese Casserole

-Cook the broccoli.
-Add the fresh broccoli florets to a large, heavy-bottomed pot of boiling water and cook.
-Drain the cooked broccoli and set aside.
+- Preheat the oven and prepare your baking dish.
+Cut the broccoli into florets, add to a large pot of boiling water, and cook.
+Drain cooked broccoli and set aside.

 Storage Tips